HartfordJS/hartfordjs.github.io/_posts/2013-09-25-september-2013-meeting.md

 ---
 layout: post
-title: August 2013 Meeting
+title: September 2013 Meeting
-date: Tue August 27, 2013
+date: Tue September 25, 2013
 time: 5:30pm
 venue: Axis901
 venue_url: http://axis901.com
 city: Manchester
 ---

-We're back for another round!
-We'll do one or two presentations (TBD), wrapped with awesome conversation as usual.
+Noted functional expert and author @buzzdecafe will be headlining tonight's @HartfordJS.

+Already famous for his mini-Scheme implementation in Javascript, he helped build, not one, but two of the most stupendously popular functional programming libraries used today.
+Yes, this is the man behind both Eweda and Ramda!
+But not content to rest on his laurels, buzzdecafe went on to take the Erlang world by storm and is now reinventing gaming on the mobile phone.

-Food will be served, and we're returning to Axis901 for the 2nd month straight.
+Food will be served, and we're returning to Axis901 for the 3rd month straight.